BSc Forensic Science Salary in India: Scope, Top Colleges & Fees

 Crime Scene Investigator

 Crime Scene Investigators are specialists who work at the crime scene to collect evidence that helps solve criminal cases.
 As investigators, the individuals will be responsible for processing and preserving evidence as well as reporting and documenting what they have collected from the scene.
-Crime Scene Investigators are often hired by the government or private enterprises to help solve criminal cases and testify against the court.
+Crime Scene Investigators are often hired by the government or private enterprises to help solve criminal cases and testify in court.

 Crime Scene Investigators are required to be alert and fast at securing evidence at the crime scene.
-They also have to be equipped mentally to work in a stressful environment and be able to assess the crime scenes which are most unpleasant.
+They also have to be equipped mentally to work in a stressful environment and be able to assess the crime scenes, which are most unpleasant.

 Teacher/Professor

-After graduating in BSc Forensic Science, individuals can also opt to take up teaching as their profession.
+After graduating in a BSc Forensic Science, individuals can also opt to take up teaching as their profession.
 Since Forensic Science is an emerging course in India, the need for experts to teach the next generation is ever-increasing.
 Individuals can work at various private institutes and government colleges that offer BSc Forensic Science.
 Imparting knowledge that they have obtained during their college days to the younger generation is a great career choice for those who have a knack for teaching.

 Read More: